-The phylum Colenterata – are hollow bodied animals often equipped with stinging units called nematocysts.
-Phylum Colenterata contains the class Hydrozoa (Portuguese man-of-war) which is a separate class from Scyphozoa (true jelly fish).
+True Jellyfish & Portuguese Man-of-War Stings: The phylum Colenterata — are hollow bodied animals often equipped with stinging units called nematocysts.
+Phylum Colenterata contains the class Hydrozoa (Portuguese Man-of-War) which is a separate class from Scyphozoa (true jellyfish).
 The severity of jellyfish and Portuguese man-of-war stings are variable.
 Since the nematocytes are located at frequent interval along the length of the tentacle, the exposure length of tentacle involved is a good measure of the number of stings delivered.

 - The raised red lesions may develop into fluid filled lesions (vesicles) and may heal with pigmentation.

 - With extensive or repeated exposures systemic reactions can take place, such as; nausea, vomiting, headaches, dizziness (vertigo), muscle weakness and irregular heart rate (arrhythmias) may occur.

 - Other symptoms like, excessive tearing, runny nose and painful breathing (pleuritic chest pain).

 Treatment of Hydrozoa & Scyphozoa Skin Injuries:

 - First remove any adherent tentacles that will cause further delivery of venom.
 The tentacles should be lifted off the skin (don’t scrape them off – this causes further strings).
 Use a stick or some other object to remove the tentacle(s) so as not to get your fingers stung.

 - Next, rinse the affected area with sea water to wash away any adherent nematocysts.
 DO NOT use fresh water, since this will activate the nematocysts.
 DO NOT scrub as this will only activate the nematocysts and cause further venom delivery.